 You’ll see that it creates a repeating pattern of 0, 1, 2, and 3.
 Looking at 4 on the Index, which is actually the fifth row (because Power Query is zero base Index), if we divide 4 by 4, it’s an Integer-Divide of 1 and a Modulo of 0 remainder.
 It creates this repeating pattern all the way down to the bottom of the data set.

 And so, we want to take these rows from Modulo and translate those into columns.
 We’re going to pivot the data on Modulo.
-If we go to Transform and Pivot, we want to pivot on First Name and we make sure that it’s not aggregating.
-We don’t want it to count or anything.
+If we go to Transform and Pivot, we want to pivot on First Name and we want to make sure that it’s not aggregating.
+We don’t want it to count.
 We just want it to pivot the actual values.

-And then, we can take these four headers and we do a fill down, it’ll look better and less messy.
+And then, we can take these four headers and do a fill-down, which will make it look better and less messy.
 Then, we can just filter the nulls out and filter the duplicates.

-And we’re left with our nice four teams of six.
-Modulo divided the data up by counting off by four.
+We’re left with our nice four teams of six.
+Modulo divided the data by counting off by four.

 We can also do a different way of dividing these teams up, where instead of counting off and dividing teams that way, we can just count off the first six.
 The way we’re going to do this is with Integer-Divide.